kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A real-time subscriber issues a `SUBSCRIBE` with an aggressive `Group Expires` value in the milliseconds range.
 The publisher will drop any Groups that have not been transmitted or acknowledged within this time frame, potentially causing them to be lost.

-The subscriber can choose if it wants to use datagrams or streams for a subscription.
-I recommend using streams if the RTT is smaller than `Group Expires`, as it gives retransmissions a chance even when FEC is used.
+Normally, FEC is performed by transmitting individual packets once as datagrams.
+However, it's strictly better to use QUIC streams when `Group Expires` is smaller than the RTT, and inconsequential when it's not (~10 more bytes).
+This enables retransmitting lost packets on short hops and otherwise relying on FEC for long hops.

 ## Metadata